Shock Value II: Critical reception

-The album received mixed reviews.
+The album received mixed to negative reviews.
 Review normalizer Metacritic gave the album 50 out of 100 based on 9 critical reviews.
 Andy Kellman of AllMusic said "Timbaland does not stock Shock Value II with quite as many guests, and performs a higher percentage of the vocals, and what results is less schizophrenic and more directly pop than its antecedent.
 The highs here are not as high, and the lows are as low, unless you consider the very presence of Chad Kroeger and Daughtry, or the unveiling of Brandy’s rapping alter ego Bran’ Nu, to be more odious than a sub-Coldplay ballad. [...]
 That said, it is a mildly entertaining album—as long as you block out most of the lyrics."